 Following the Fine Art title you will respond to project themes and starting points by exploring drawing and painting techniques.
 Central to this is a 'sketchbook culture' that records initial ideas, observational drawing from primary sources, artist research and the testing of different materials and techniques.
 Drawing is a skill that can only be developed through constant practice.
 Painting involves building up skills across media such as watercolour and acrylic.
-In-depth research and thorough ideas development is a key part of succeeding in art.
+In-depth research and thorough ideas development is a key part of succeeding in Art.
 As their skills and knowledge grow students will have opportunities to engage with sculpture, printmaking and photography.
 21st Century visual culture such as graphics, fashion and architecture will also inform ideas.
-Projects are resolved by creating a final piece such as a large scale drawing, painting or other piece.
+Projects are resolved by creating a final piece outcome response such as a large scale drawing, painting or other piece.
 Work submitted for assessment will include sketchbook work that tells a clear story of how a creative process has developed.
-Projects will conclude with creating a final piece outcome response, such as a large scale painting, that reflects your own skill and imagination with purpose and meaning.
+The visual art outcomes made will reflect a student's skill, imagination and personal intention..